SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Ban Dontri or House of Music

-Would you like to get to know more about the traditional Thai music?
-Then proceed here and get some music lesson.
+Would you like to get to know more about traditional Thai music?
+Then proceed here and get some music lessons.
 Not only you’ll learn new skills, but you’ll also surely be entertained.

 SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTION